BOIS JACQUES BATTLEFIELD

 Visit of the Bois Jacques (located four kilometres from the Bastogne War Museum, accessible on foot or by car) is included in the ticket for the Bastogne War Museum.

-The Bois Jacques can be visited with the same ticket within seven days of the time slot indicated, without further reservation.
+The Bois Jacques can be visited with the same ticket within six months of the time slot indicated, without further reservation.

 PRACTICAL INFORMATION